rstudio/rmarkdown/README.md

 ### Installation

-The easiest way to use the rmarkdown package is from within the [RStudio IDE](http://www.rstudio.com/ide/download/preview), but you don’t need to explicitly install it or load it, as RStudio automatically does both when needed.
+The easiest way to install the rmarkdown package is from within the [RStudio IDE](http://www.rstudio.com/ide/download/preview), but you don’t need to explicitly install it or load it, as RStudio automatically does both when needed.
 A recent version of Pandoc (>= 1.12.3) is also required; RStudio also automatically includes this too so you do not need to download Pandoc if you plan to use rmarkdown from the [RStudio IDE](http://www.rstudio.com/ide/download/preview).

 If you want to use the rmarkdown package outside of RStudio, you can install the package from CRAN as follows: